-- Check your leg each day for: - Cuts > Swelling - Scrapes - Avoid knee highs and socks with tight elastics at the top. - Wear socks that are soft, warm, dry, and have very few seams. - Do not wear pants with elastics at the bottom of the pant legs.
+- Scrapes - Avoid knee highs and socks with tight elastic at the top. - Wear socks that are soft, warm, dry, and have very few seams. - Do not wear pants with elastics at the bottom of the pant legs.
 This may lower blood flow. - Wear compression stockings, if recommended by your primary health care provider.
 Make sure the stockings do not form a roll at the top.
 This could cause swelling in your lower leg and foot.